shchuka555/sentiment-analysis/README.md

 - ### Step4: Implement Logsitic regression

-  Applied logstic regresson because I want to compare performace of the multionminal and bianlly classificaiton.
+  Applied logistic regression because I wanted to compare the multinomial and binary classification performance.
-  Set max iteration as 500 to let algorithm finds coefficients such that maximize classification accuracy.
+  Set max iteration as 500 to let the algorithm find coefficients that maximize classification accuracy.

-  **code:••
+  **code:**

   ```python
   ### apply LogisticRegression with 500 iteration